 All families shall be expected to make tuition payments according to Mansfield Christian School's payment policy.
 Each family's preferred manner of payment must be submitted each year at the time of student re-enrollment.
-Mansfield Christian School reserves the right to withhold official academic transcripts and other student records due to non-payment of tuition.
+Mansfield Christian School reserves the right to withhold official academic transcripts and other student records due to non-payment of tuition or other unpaid fees such as class dues and athletic fees.
 All tuition accounts must be current for students to participate in year-end overnight trips.